Sergey Nivens - Fotolia

 So, for example, he said a common database used by graph layer-type technologies is Apache Cassandra or, in Amazon's case, Amazon Aurora.

-"The problem with that approach is that to do the graph traversal or to do a graph join, you need to first bring the data to the layer before you can interact with it and do interesting things on it," Jain commented.
+"The problem with that approach is that to do the graph traversal or to do a graph join, you need to bring the data to the layer before you can interact with it and do interesting things on it," Jain commented.
 "So, there's multiple back and forth steps and, therefore, the performance likely will decrease."

 In contrast, the founding principle behind Dgraph was that graph database technology could be developed that can scale horizontally while also upping performance, because the database controls how data is stored on disk.